toshiouchi/Machine_Translation/README.md

 https://www.kecl.ntt.co.jp/icl/lirg/jparacrawl/

-This is the data.
 The train is 1 million, the val is 5000, and the test is 50.
 In my environment, if an English sentence contains multi-byte characters, the separated English characters in the idx_to_word.json file become garbled, so I did not use English sentences that contained multi-byte characters for learning.

 ## Autoregressive learning